swapnil-paritosh/javascript-server/MERN-STACK.md

 # 2. Express: Back-End Framework:
 Express is a Node.js framework.
 Rather than writing the code using Node.js and creating loads of Node modules, Express makes it simpler and easier to write the back-end code.
 Express helps in designing great web applications and APIs.
 Express supports many middlewares which makes the code shorter and easier to write.
-Why use Express?

-Asynchronous and Single-threaded.
-Effecient, fast & scalable
-Has the biggest community for Node.js
-Express promotes code reusability with its built-in router.
-Robust API
-Example: Fololow the below steps:

-Create a new folder to start your express project and type below command in the command prompt to initialize a package.json file.
-Accept the default settings and continue. npm init
-Then install express by typing the below command and hit enter.
-Now finally create a file inside the directory named index.js. npm install express --save

-Now type in the following in index.js to create a sample server. filter_none brightness_4 const express = require('express'), http = require('http');

-const hostname = 'localhost';
-const port = 8080;
-const app = express();

-app.use((req, res) => {
-  console.log(req.headers);
-  res.statusCode = 200;
-  res.setHeader('Content-Type', 'text/html');
-  res.end('<html><body><h1>This is a test server</h1></body></html>');

-});
-const sample_server = http.createServer(app);

-sample_server.listen(port, hostname, () => {
-  console.log(`Server running at http://${hostname}:${port}/`);
-});
-Update the “scripts” section in package.json file

-Then to start the server by running the below command npm start

-Now you can open the broswer and get the output of the running server.

 # 3. React: Front-End Framework
 React is a JavaScript library that is used for building user interfaces.
 React is used for the development of single-page applications and mobile applications because of its ability to handle rapidly changing data.
 React allows users to code in JavasScript and create UI components.